antoniospataro/antoniospataro.github.io/_posts/2023-09-05-Hacking-web3-companies-at-scale-using-web2-vulnerabilities->-Three-writeups-of-how-I-got-into-your-wallet.markdown

 In this case, the program accepted the vulnerability, but didn't pay the bounty I expected.
 Of the three companies, it was the one with the smallest bounties, at a maximum of $3000, the other two companies had bounties of up to a million dollars.

 I thought the minimum for a stored should have been at least $1000 dollars.
 The company determined that the vulnerability was less critical.
-I also escalated it to information disclosure of sensitive data explaining to the triager why I thought it was more critical, but the triager didn't change his mind about it.
+I also escalated it to information disclosure of sensitive data explaining to the triager because I thought it was more critical, but the triager didn't change his mind about it.

 In any case, even if I didn't agree with the criticality selected, I'm glad I helped the company and that at least a $350 bounty was given to me, in recognition of my work.